bluz71/bluz71.github.io/_posts/2018-06-10-moonfly-a-dark-color-scheme-for-vim.md

 ![one screenshot](https://github.com/rakr/vim-one/raw/master/screenshots/new-logo.png "one")

-The [Nova](https://github.com/trevordmiller/nova-vim) color sheme is flat pastel theme that is designed to be easy on the eye.
+The [Nova](https://github.com/trevordmiller/nova-vim) color sheme is a flat pastel theme that is designed to be easy on the eye.

 ![Nova screenshot](https://github.com/trevordmiller/nova-vim/raw/master/assets/screenshot.png?raw=true "Nova")